Shadowrunner11/Shadowrunner11/README.md

 - 👋 Hi, I’m @Shadowrunner11
 - 👀 I’m interested in data science and automatization
 - 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on projects related to prevent pandemics through data science and grpahos theory
+- 💞️ I’m looking to collaborate on projects related to prevent pandemics through data science and maths

 <!---